Skincare Ingredients Glossary A-Z

 When it comes to skincare, it’s easy to feel overwhelmed.
-Between product types (think oils, serums, moisturisers) through to skin types (from dry and oily through to sensitive and combination) getting to grips with basic skincare knowledge is no easy task.
-And that’s before we’ve even started on ingredients… From niacinamide through to salicylic acid, there are hundreds of buzzy skincare ingredients promising to do everything from clear breakouts to boosting moisture levels.
+Between product types (from oils and serums, to cleansers and moisturisers) through to skin types (you could be dry, oily, sensitive, or combination) getting to grips with basic skincare knowledge is no easy task.
+And that’s before we’ve even started on ingredients… From niacinamide through to salicylic acid, there are hundreds of buzzy skincare ingredients promising to do everything from clearing breakouts to boosting moisture levels and brightening hyperpigmentation.
 These days you’ll often find ingredients front and centre of your skincare packaging, but if you’re yet to figure out the benefits of vitamin C versus retinol, or you’re unsure what hyaluronic acid is and how it works, this doesn’t always make things easier…

-Luckily for you, we’ve done the hard work and rounded up a bumper list of the best skincare ingredients.
+Luckily for you, we’ve done the hard work and rounded up a bumper list of the most searched for and most popular skincare ingredients, terms, and buzzwords.
 In this definitive guide you’ll find all the names and terms you’re struggling to decipher from the back of your skincare packaging (and more) – beauty decoding just got a whole lot easier.

 Bookmark this page now – and tweet us @beautybay if there’s anything you’d like to see added.